Terraforming: Economic issues

 The initial cost of such projects as planetary terraforming would be massive, and the infrastructure of such an enterprise would have to be built from scratch.
 Such technology has not yet been developed, let alone financially feasible at the moment.
 John Hickman has pointed out that almost none of the current schemes for terraforming incorporate economic strategies, and most of their models and expectations seem highly optimistic.

-Political issues

-National pride, rivalries between nations, and the politics of public relations have in the past been the primary motivations for shaping space projects.
-It is reasonable to assume that these factors would also be present in planetary terraforming efforts.

 In popular culture

 Terraforming is a common concept in science fiction, ranging from television, movies and novels to video games.

 A related concept from science fiction is xenoforming – a process in which aliens change the Earth or other planets to suit their own needs, already suggested in the classic The War of the Worlds (1898) of H.G.
 Wells.